GDGToulouse/site-devfest-2019/content/blog/cfp.md

 * Conference ticket
 * Speaker Dinner access
-* One or two nights in an hotel close to the venue
+* One or two nights in an hotel close to the venue (if you ask for it in the speaker form)
 * Flight/train tickets remboursed up to 250 euros within Europe (more on a case by case basis)

 If you are selected for a 15 minutes talk you will get: